 3. Integrate sales reps’ workflows into their inbox

-Sales reps spend a lot of time switching between tabs – their email, CRM, lead enrichment tools and messaging apps.
+Sales reps spend a lot of time switching between tabs – their email, CRM, lead generation and enrichment tools and messaging apps.
 That’s exactly what we noticed on our own sales team.
 Whenever a lead’s status changed, new information came in or existing information needed to be updated, our reps would have to hunt it down in one of their tools or even copy-paste data between tools.

 By bringing apps into the Intercom Inbox, we’ve eliminated the frustrating back-and-forth of disconnected tools.
-Our sales reps’ Inbox is now customized to work the way they do, with easy access to lead qualification data and the ability to quickly navigate to a prospect’s Salesforce profile.
+Our sales reps’ Inbox is now customized to work the way they do, with easy access to lead qualification and prospecting data, and the ability to quickly navigate to a prospect’s Salesforce profile.

 One of my favorite apps for the Intercom Inbox is the Stripe app.
 You can create new subscriptions, upgrade existing ones or just review billing details, all while you’re chatting.
 If you need to make any changes, you can easily send prospects or customers a subscription confirmation, and their plan will automatically update in your inbox and in your Stripe account.

 6 tools we use to automate the sales process

 We have a carefully chosen lineup of sales tools, a number of which we picked specifically to automate time-consuming, low-value activities.
 Here are six sales automation tools that our sales reps use regularly and I highly recommend to other teams looking to scale their sales automation efforts.

 Custom Bots supercharge our sales pipeline by taking care of repetitive, administrative tasks that our SDRs used to be tasked with – from qualifying website visitors to scheduling demos and creating new leads in Salesforce.
 We’ve tailored our Custom Bots to send different leads down different paths, depending on where they are in the buying journey.